rafaelcanalesduron/semi-website/knowledge-base/technology/running-weaviate.md

 }
 ```

-You can also run cassandra with Docker directly
+You can also run Cassandra with Docker directly

 ```
 docker run -t --name weaviate_db_1_travis -e CASSANDRA_BROADCAST_ADDRESS=127.0.0.1 -p 7000:7000 -p 9042:9042 -v ~/cassandra:/var/lib/cassandra -d cassandra:3
 ```

-> Weaviate's [docker compose](#run-with-docker) also contains Cassandra.
+Weaviate's [docker compose](#run-with-docker) also contains Cassandra.

 ## Ontology Schemas for Things and Actions

-> Learn more about web semantics and the value of ontologies [here](/weaviate/concept-in-a-nutshell/).
+Learn more about web semantics and the value of ontologies [here](/weaviate/concept-in-a-nutshell/).

 One of the core features of Weaviate are the ontologies.
 You will use the ontologies to define what specific data means.
-For example, you can define that when you store data about an apple, it refers to the fruit "apple" or the company "Apple."
-You have to do this both for "things" and for "actions."
+For example, you can define that when you store data about an apple, it refers to the fruit “apple” or the company “Apple”.
+You have to do this both for “things” and for “actions”.

-**Defining a Things Ontology**
+### Defining a Things Ontology

-> Classes should always be written with a capital.
+Classes should always be written with a capital.

-Ontologies are defined in a JSON file and should contain the following information;
+Ontologies are defined in a <abbr>JSON</abbr> file and should contain the following information;

 | Key                                 | Value         |
 | ----------------------------------- | ------------- |